benevpi/benevpi.github.io/index.md

 ![Working on a prototype of a damselfly](/damselflycad.png)
 <div align="center">
-<strong>As well as a butterfly, ben is developing other insects including a demselfly</strong>
+<strong>As well as a butterfly, Ben is developing other insects including a damselfly</strong>
 </div>

-# Islamic art (colaboration with Riaz Shafti) (2022 - 2023)
+# Islamic art (collaboration with Riaz Shafti) (2022 - 2023)
 Ben colaborated with Islamic artist Riaz Shafti on some pieces of illuminated geometric art.
 ![Riaz and Ben's light art on display at North Street Gallery](ben_riaz.jpg)
 <div align="center">